Lynixlebg/Ero-gameserver/README.md

 Every thing that fortnite had at that time 1:1 proper

+proper looting and correct lootpool

+Deadpool bus

+removed vaulted vehicles from spawning

 ## Installation

 1. Clone this repository or download it
-2. Build the project using your preferred build tools.
-(Use Visual Studio 2022)
+2. Build the project using Visual Studio 2022
-3. Run the server using the .
+3. Run the server using [FN.AutoHost](https://github.com/Twin1dev/FN.AutoHost) made by Twin1dev .
 ## Contributing

 Contributions are welcome!
 Feel free to create pull requests or report issues on the GitHub repository.